AK-Homberger/Bresser-3CH-433MHz-T-H-Sensor-decoder/README.md

 If you do changes in the script, make sure to restart the JavaScript instance in ioBroker.
 Otherwise you will get an error related to a blocked serial device.
 And the script will not work.

+Script to be copied into iOBroker JavaScript editor:
 ```
 // Create a serial port
 const { SerialPort } = require('serialport');